-Hot yoga is not advisable for persons with uncontrolled hypertension, and if your blood pressure is controlled with medications you can join hot yoga after taking doctors consent, while practicing drink plenty of water to compensate for water loss.
+Hot yoga is not advisable for persons with uncontrolled blood pressure, and if your blood pressure is controlled with medications you can join hot yoga after taking doctors consent, while practicing drink plenty of water to compensate for water loss.

 It is wise that beginners should always start with a generic sequence consisting of simple yoga postures followed by pranayama and meditation till the time their body gets habituated with the same.
 Never overexert yourself; you should gradually increase number of repetitions and duration of holding of asanas.
 All asanas should be practiced with ease.

-Finally, bear in mind that yoga is not only about asana and pranayama; it is a way of life.
+Finally, bear in mind that yoga is not only about asana, pranayama and mindfulness; it is a way of life.